Return home Return to previous page

 I hope the above stays in sync when you play it.
 It usually stays in sync for me, but not always.
 The (pathetically stupid) disclaimer was created on a Chiron.
 The main title, director title, and studio title have no sound and were pulled from a bad dupe of an old Italian print.
 The music begins when a bad dupe of the Nordwestdeutscher Filmverleih film finally kicks in.
 The first title, “Un giorno di lavoro,” was created on a Chiron to replace the original Nordwestdeutscher German title.

 Did you notice something strange about the original Italian main title?
 “DRAMMA IN 5 PARTI.”
 Drama in 5 parts.
 In silent films, “parts” were reels.
 Is this saying that the Italian edition was a mere five reels?
 Yes!
-This was copied from the Pathéscope 9.5mm edition of December 1931.
+Those opening titles were copied from the Pathéscope 9.5mm edition of December 1931.
 Pathéscope sold Metropolis in several different languages; namely, German, Italian, French, Spanish, and English.

 Continue to Chapter 24, 1965: The 2nd Nordwestdeutscher Filmverleih (NWDF) Edition